henrikvtcodes/intellisnake/README.md

 python -m venv .venv
 ```

-2. Activate the Virtual Environment
+2. Activate the Virtual Environment (may be able to ignore this if using VSCode)
    MacOS

 ```sh